Your Guide To Common Pests In El Centro, California

 Flea and tick prevention tips: Deter wildlife from living or traveling across your property in large numbers by removing their access to food.
 Get rid of bird feeders, keep locking lids on trash cans and compost bins, and pick up uneaten pet food.
 Mow the grass to keep it short and cut back wooded areas away from your property line.
 Limit hiding spots for fleas and ticks on your property by removing leaf piles, woodpiles, brush, and other debris.
 Check yourself and pets for fleas or ticks before coming indoors.
 Regularly vacuum your home and change and wash bedding.
 Place all pets on a year-round flea and tick program with the help of their veterinarian.

 Rodents are a type of mammal; in fact, the order Rodentia makes up the largest group of mammals with over 1,500 different species living worldwide.
-Those rodents that live outside and away from people cause us no harm and are an important part of the eco-system because they act as prey for many other animals.
+Those rodents that live outside and away from people cause us no harm and are an important part of the ecosystem because they act as prey for many other animals.
 However, some species of rodents have come to rely on us for their food and shelter needs.
-Though they may want to live near us, they spread disease, damage structural elements, and destroy our personal property.
+Though they may want to live near us, rodents are dangerous pests as they spread disease, damage structural elements, and destroy our personal property.
 They also carry other harmful parasites (fleas, ticks, and mites).

 All of the 1,500 species of rodents living worldwide have one thing in common, front incisors that grow continuously throughout their lifetime.
 To stop their teeth from overgrowing, they chew on almost any object they come across.
 Their constant need to gnaw is what makes rodents so destructive.
 Some of the most common species of rodents living in our area are house mice, field mice, Norway rats, and roof rats.
 Things that commonly attract rodents to our properties are open trash cans, compost, gardens, orchards, pet food, and outdoor eating areas.
 Once rodents are living in your yard, they can move indoors while searching for food or while trying to escape harsh weather.